 Parameter values may be given with expressions.
-NED language expressions have a C-like syntax, with some variations on operator names: binary and logical XOR are # and ##, while $\hat{}$ has been reassigned to power-of instead.
-The # operator does string concatenation as well as numeric addition.
-Expressions can use various numeric, string, stochastic and other functions (fabs(), toUpper(), uniform(), erlang\k(), etc.).
+NED language expressions have a C-like syntax, with additions like quantities (numbers with measurement units, e.g. 100Gbps) and JSON constructs.
+Compared to C, there are some variations on operator names: binary and logical XOR are # and ##, while ^ has been reassigned to power-of instead.
+The + operator does string concatenation as well as numeric addition.
+There are two extra operators: <=> ("spaceship") and =~ (string match).
+The JSON constructs are the array and the object syntaxes, which will be covered in section 3.6.8.
+Keyword constants include true, false, nan (floating point Not-a-Number), inf (infinity), null and its synonym nullptr, and also undefined which represents the missing value.